mrtstr/obsidian/statistical learning/statistical predictor.md

 START
 Basic
-Why put assumptions needed for statistical estimators, and what are the effects?
+Why put assumptions needed for [[statistical predictor]], and what are the effects?
 Back:
 1) assumptions are needed for generalization
 	- we need an approximation for every point in the feature space (even without any training samples in the area)